Tips for Home Insurance if Your Home Was Hit in Alabama This Week

 While communities that were hit hard by this catastrophe begin to rebuild, there will be a lot of questions about what comes next.
 For those who lost their homes or incurred significant damages, dealing with insurance companies might feel like an overwhelming process — especially if they haven’t had to file a claim on their homeowners insurance before.

-Thankfully, insurance companies are well-versed in disaster mitigation.
-You can turn to your insurer for guidance through the claims process and help getting repairs underway.
+Thankfully, insurance companies are well-versed in catastrophe claims handling.
+You can turn to your insurer for guidance through the claims process, use their mobile app or online portal to submit photos and documents, and get help getting repairs underway (see the Insurance Information Institute’s step-by-step guide).

 That said, there are a few important things to keep in mind when you contact your insurer about a homeowners insurance claim.